Family PASS – Patricia Kearns – Your Need to Know

 (Aug.
 29, 2018) Catherine Read interviews Patricia Kearns, Executive Director of Family PASS (Preservation And Strengthening Services).
 The mission of Family PASS is to help families who are homeless, or are at risk of homelessness, in Fairfax County connect with the support services that they need to become self-sufficient.
 The work of Family PASS is an integral part of Fairfax County’s 10-year plan to prevent and end homelessness in the community.

-Patricia Kearns Family PASSFamily PASS was founded in 2006 and has served 120 families, including over 250 children since inception.
+Family PASS was founded in 2006 and has served 120 families, including over 250 children since inception.
 Kearns shares that 33% of the homeless population in Fairfax County is under the age of 18.
 Keeping families in their homes is among some of the most important aspects of the work that Family PASS does, as this ensures stability in education for the children.
 They provide access to emergency funding in order to reduce the rate of evictions, and provide the needed wrap-around social services to address issues that are at the root of the problem.
 This includes education, job training, medical and dental care, transportation assistance and help with childcare.
 These services are designed to help people get employed, or stay employed, so that they can afford to support themselves.

 Kearns explains how the system works for a person or family who is at risk of homelessness in Fairfax County.
 The Coordinated Services planning office will assess the needs of a family, and then refer them to a partner organization that can help.
 When a family is identified as needing emergency assistance in order to remain in their home, they are directed to Family PASS.